-The following is the summary of the CSH Technical Report on the CSH Gold Project.
+The following is primarily extracted from the summary of the CSH Technical Report on the CSH Gold Project.
 The CSH Technical Report is available for review under the Company's profile on the SEDAR database at www.sedar.com.
-The entire CSH Technical Report is incorporated by reference into this AIF.
 The following summary is derived from the CSH Technical Report and is qualified by reference to the CSH Technical Report in its entirety.
-Readers are encouraged to review the Technical Report.
+Readers are encouraged to review the CSH Technical Report.